AdrianWilczynski/Switcher/README.md

 # Switcher

 Switch between associated files using keybindings, context menu or command palette.
-Configured out of box to work with Angular, TypeScript, Sass and minified JS or CSS files.
+Configured out of box to work with Angular, Razor Pages, TypeScript, Sass and minified JS or CSS files.

 Jump between:
 - Angular components, templates, stylesheets and tests,
 - TypeScript source code and transpiled JavaScript,
+- Razor Page and it's Page Model,
 - CSS files and their minified equivalents...

 ## See how it works